sparcopen/do-a-thon-preview/.github/issue_template.md

 [//]: # "=======================
-Even if you know Github, we suggest you read this!
-Anything between these lines you can leave or delete, as they won't display anyway when you post (you can check this via Preview).
-They're here to help you complete issues.
+Even if you know Github well, we suggest you read this!

+Anything between these lines you can leave or delete, as they won't display anyway when you post (you can check this via "Preview changes").
+They're here to help you complete issues quickly and in a way that will help other participants.

+If you're posting a new (project)[https://goo.gl/forms/owB0lcLDsy55Wg542], or (challenge)[https://goo.gl/forms/DuRPOvai8Vh9WsMq2].
+We suggest you fill out the relavent Google Forms first!
 ============================"

 #### **Submission MetaData**

 [//]: # "=======================
-Please remove the content between the *** and paste the metadata you received after submitting your project or challenge in your Google Form exactly as we sent it to you.
+Please paste the metadata you received after submitting your project or challenge in your Google Form exactly as we sent it to you.
 ============================"

 * **Submission Name:** _Name of your project or challenge_